ccdxc/sw/docs/dev.md

 ```
 Note: cleaning up would destroy the VMs, but it would *not* destroy the
 code/binaries that were altered from within the VM

+#### Requirements for code submission.

+1. All new code needs to have its own unit test.
+We enforce 75% code coverage for unit tests.
+2. Please run `make build`, `make unit-test` and `make cover` inside vagrant VMs before submitting any pull requests.
+3. You can run `make ci-test` outside the vagrant VM to run full CI tests on your private repo.